Harper's Magazine

 Harper's Magazine is a monthly magazine of literature, politics, culture, finance, and the arts.
-Launched in New York City in June 1850, it is the oldest continuously published monthly magazine in the U.S. (Scientific American is older, but it did not become monthly until 1921).
+Launched in New York City in June 1850, it is the oldest continuously published monthly magazine in the United States.
 Harper's Magazine has won 22 National Magazine Awards.

-In the 19th and 20th centuries, the magazine published works of authors such as Herman Melville, Woodrow Wilson, and Winston Churchill.
+The magazine has published works of prominent authors and political figures, including Herman Melville, Woodrow Wilson, and Winston Churchill.
 Willie Morris's resignation as editor in 1971 was considered a major event, and many other employees of the magazine resigned with him.
 The magazine has developed into the 21st century, adding several blogs.
-Harper's has been the subject of several controversies.
+It is related under the same publisher to Harper's Bazaar magazine, focused on fashion, and several other "Harper's" titles but each publication is independently produced.
+Although it shares historically ties to the publishing house Harper, it is not currently affiliated as it merged with William Collins, Sons to become HarperCollins.

+According to a 2012 Pew Research Center study, Harper's Magazine, along with The Atlantic, and The New Yorker, ranked highest in college-educated readership among major American media outlets.

 History

+19th century

 Harper's Magazine began as Harper's New Monthly Magazine in New York City in June 1850, by publisher Harper & Brothers.
-The company also founded the magazines Harper's Weekly and Harper's Bazaar, and grew to become HarperCollins Publishing.
-The first press run of Harper's Magazine—7,500 copies—sold out almost immediately.
-Circulation was some 50,000 issues six months later.
+The company also founded the magazines Harper's Weekly and Harper's Bazaar, and grew to become HarperCollins.
+The first press run of Harper's Magazine included 7,500 copies and sold out almost immediately.
+Six months later, the magazine's circulation had grown to 50,000.

 The early issues reprinted material pirated from English authors such as Charles Dickens, William Makepeace Thackeray, and the Brontë sisters.
 The magazine soon was publishing the work of American artists and writers, and in time commentary by the likes of Winston Churchill and Woodrow Wilson.
-Portions of Herman Melville's novel Moby-Dick were first published in the October 1851 issue of Harper's under the title, "The Town-Ho's Story" (titled after Chapter 54 of Moby-Dick).
+Portions of Herman Melville's novel Moby-Dick were first published in the October 1851 issue of Harper's under the title, "The Town-Ho's Story", named after Chapter 54 of Moby-Dick.